Leadership in crisis – why the West needs Plato more than ever

 Benjamin Jowett, the master of Balliol from 1870 until his death in 1893, devoted his life to two great projects: producing a definitive edition of Plato and turning his college into a production line for Platonic guardians.
 Though he failed at his first task – his edition of The Republic was only completed after his death by his friend and biographer Lewis Campbell – he succeeded spectacularly at the second.
 Balliol became the leading educational institution in the empire.
 Jowett’s pupils included Lord Curzon, a future viceroy of India, Lord Grey, a future foreign secretary, Herbert Asquith, a future prime minister, Cosmo Gordon Lang, a future archbishop of Canterbury and Charles Gore, a future bishop, many of whom remained loyal to the cult of Plato for their whole lives.
 Florence Nightingale, who was one of Jowett’s closest friends, wrote to ask him if a young soldier she had met in the Crimea was one of his pupils: ‘He talks to his men about Plato and tells them they don’t do what Plato would have them do, and don’t realize Plato’s ideal of what soldiers ought to be.’

-The Plato cult intensified as the franchise was extended in the late 19th and early 20th centuries, sweeping up socialists as well as conservatives and working-class autodidacts as well as public school products.
+The Plato cult intensified as the franchise was extended in the late nineteenth and early twentieth centuries, sweeping up socialists as well as conservatives and working-class autodidacts as well as public school products.
 H.G.
 Wells wrote several novels about utopias run by Platonic guardians.
 A.D.
 Lindsay, master of Balliol from 1924-1949 and a staunch supporter of the Labour Party, preserved some of Jowett’s spirit, producing a popular Everyman edition of The Republic and lecturing to Worker’s Education Association classes on the philosopher.

 America’s East Coast establishment also followed Britain’s lead.
 Educational institutions such as Groton and Yale put both Plato and Christianity at the heart of their syllabus.
 Members of the elite trained to take over from Britain as the world’s leading power by studying the philosopher.
 McGeorge Bundy, who was appointed dean of Harvard at thirty-four and went on to be national security advisor to both Kennedy and Johnson, chose The Republic as his subject of study when he was elected to a junior fellowship by the Harvard Society of Fellows.
 According to a friend, he ‘saw himself as one of the guardians, the chosen elite’.